-- Building a culture of knowledge exchange between our researchers and the end users of our research, so that together we can transform societies worldwide.
-[UNSW Knowledge Exchange, Unisearch Consulting and Expert Opinion Services]
+- Build a culture of knowledge exchange between our researchers and end users through UNSW Knowledge Exchange, Unisearch Consulting and Expert Opinion Services

-- Constructing a world-class innovation precinct bringing together global industry, academics and the community to deliver economic return and benefit to society.
-[Torch Innovation Precinct]
+- Construct a world-class innovation precinct bringing together global industry, academics and the community through the Torch Innovation Precinct

-The Division also coordinates UNSW’s broad government relations and higher education policy work for innovation and other areas.
+- We also coordinate UNSW’s broad government relations and higher education policy work for innovation among other areas.